HanGuk-won/first-repository/README.md

 5. click the 'rename' button
 6. remove '.txt' string
 7. click the 'rename' button
-8. click the file name and you can see the contents of this file
+8. click the files names and you can see the contents of these files